labnams/miRDM-rfGA/README.md

 # Code description
 - GA_IRFL_k_10_toydata_github.py : Python code for feature selection to build optimal IRFL classification model.
 This code is run with a toy example dataset.
-- toydata.csv : toyset data to execute genetic algorithm code.
+- /toydata/toydata.csv : toyset data to execute genetic algorithm code.

 # Usage
 - Run this python code with the command below: